Key Concepts

 India as the World's Top Remittance Recipient

-India received an estimated $129.1 billion in remittances in 2024, according to the World Bank's Migration and Development Brief — the highest remittance inflow ever recorded by any country in a single year.
+India received an estimated $129.1 billion in remittances in calendar year 2024 (World Bank Migration and Development Brief 40, June 2024) and $135.46 billion in FY 2024-25 (RBI data) — both the highest inflows ever recorded for any country.
 India accounted for 14.3% of global remittances in 2024, the highest share for any single country since 2000.
+In FY 2025-26, India is projected to receive $137–140 billion (SBI Research estimate) — another new record, driven by rupee depreciation, advanced-economy diaspora deepening, and a West Asia precautionary surge.

 Global ranking (2024):